 Because we operate as a holding company, we are dependent on dividends and administrative expense reimbursements from our subsidiaries to fund our obligations.
 Many of these subsidiaries are regulated by departments of insurance or similar regulatory authorities.
 We are also required by law or regulation to maintain specific prescribed minimum amounts of capital in these subsidiaries.
-The levels of capitalization required depend primarily on the volume of premium revenues generated by the applicable subsidiary.
-In most states, we are required to seek approval by state regulatory authorities before we transfer money or pay dividends from our regulated subsidiaries that exceed specified amounts.
+The levels of capitalization required depend primarily on the volume of premium revenues generated by the applicable subsidiaries that exceed specified amounts.
 An inability of our regulated subsidiaries to pay dividends to their parent companies in the desired amounts or at the time of our choosing could adversely affect our ability to reinvest in our business through capital expenditures or business acquisitions, as well as our ability to pay dividends, repurchase shares of our common stock and repay our debt.
 If we are unable to obtain sufficient funds from our subsidiaries to fund our obligations, our results of operations, financial position and cash flows could be materially and adversely affected.